joeamroo/Team7-Library-Database/README.md

 ```
 You will most likely make as many route#Url (make the name have meaning to the page/function/purpose) as the number of routes you need to address in your front-end/backend.

-Then comes the part of making a request by using HttpRequest.
+Then comes the part of making a request by using XMLHttpRequest.
 The following code is an example of a 'GET' request from my catalog.js file
 ```
 document.addEventListener('DOMContentLoaded', function() {
     const xhr = new XMLHttpRequest();